akarve/bipsea/README.md

 | `707764'`        | for 20 to 86 characters of a base64 password |
 | `707785'`        | for 10 to 80 characters of a base85 password |

-bipsea implements the above and the BIP-85 (DRNG). bipsea does not implement the RSA application codes from BIP-85 but you could potentially use the DRNG for RSA and similar applications.
+bipsea implements all of the above applications plus the BIP-85 discrete random number generator (DRNG). bipsea does not implement the RSA application codes from BIP-85 but you could potentially use the DRNG for RSA and similar applications.

-## Notes for paranoid cryptographers and the curious
+## Notes for the curious and the paranoid

-Technically speaking, BIP-85 derives the entropy for each application by computing a specific HMAC of the private ECDSA key of the last hardened child.
+Technically speaking, BIP-85 derives the entropy for each application by computing an HMAC of the private ECDSA key of the last hardened child.
 In this way the entropy is hierarchical, deterministic, and irreversibly hardened as long as ECDSA remains secure.
 The security of ECDSA is believed but not proven and may never be proven as it may or may not even be possible to prove that P is not equal to NP.
-Moreover, ECDSA is [not post-quantum secure](https://blog.cloudflare.com/pq-2024) in that if someone somewhere could perform the fantastic feat of producing sufficient logical q-bits to run Shor's algorithm private keys could be reverse-engineered from public keys.
-As unlikely as this may sound, the Chromium team is [taking no chances](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html) and has begun rolling out changes to SSL that offer post-quantum resistance.
+Furthermore, ECDSA is [not post-quantum secure](https://blog.cloudflare.com/pq-2024) in that if someone somewhere could perform the fantastic feat of producing sufficient logical q-bits to run Shor's algorithm private keys could be reverse-engineered from public keys.
+As unlikely as the emergence of a quantum computer may seem, the Chromium team is
+[taking no chances](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html)
+and has begun to roll out quantum-resistant changes to SSL.

-All of that to say, even the deepest cryptography falls to the problem of induction: just because no one broke ECDSA today, doesn't mean they can't break it tomorrow.
+All of that to say even the hardest cryptography falls to the problem of induction: just because no one broke ECDSA today, doesn't mean they can't break it tomorrow.

 ## Example derivation path